 Figure 8.
-Structure prediction for GaAs (8 atoms/cell): a) energy distribution for relaxed random structures, b) progress of an evolutionary simulation (thin vertical lines show generations of structures, and the grey line shows the lowest energy as a function of generation), c-d) similarity matrices (dimension 70×70) for the random and evolutionary searches, respectively.
+Structure prediction for GaAs (eight atoms/cell): (a) energy distribution for relaxed random structures, (b) progress of an evolutionary simulation (thin vertical lines show generations of structures, and the grey line shows the lowest energy as a function of generation), (c-d) similarity matrices (dimension $70 \times 70$ ) for the random and evolutionary searches, respectively.
 All energies are relative to the ground-state structure.
 The evolutionary simulation used a population of 10 structures.
-Calculations are performed within the GGA (Perdew et al. 1996).
-From Oganov et al. (2007).
-Color online.
+Calculations are performed within the GGA (Perdew et al., 1996) (From Oganov et al., 2007).

 Figure 9.
-Evolutionary structure search for Au_8Pd_4 . a) evolution of the total energies (only the lowest-energy part is shown for clarity), b) the lowest-energy structure found in our evolutionary simulation, c-d) the lowest-energy structures found by cluster expansion in Barabash et al. (2006), e) a suboptimal structure (for discussion, see Oganov et al. 2007, and references therein).
+Evolutionary structure search for $Au_8Pd_4$ . (a) evolution of the total energies (only the lowest-energy part is shown for clarity), (b) the lowest-energy structure found in our evolutionary simulation, (c-d) - the lowest-energy structures found by cluster expansion in Barabash et al. (2006) (structures No. 4905 and No. 4557, respectively, in the search catalogue of Barabash et al., 2006).
 Energies are given relative to the ground state.